daniel-huss/migratedb/documentation/contribute/contributing-database-support.md

 Here are all the changes and additions you'll need to make:

 1. Document the format of the JDBC connection url for your database.
-This is not necessary to make MigrateDB work but it will help adoption of your database!
+This is not necessary to make MigrateDB work, but it will help adoption of your database!
 1. Create a new folder `foo` in `migratedb.internal.database` to contain your new classes.
 1. In the folder create classes `FooDatabase` (subclassed from BaseDatabase), `FooSchema` (subclassed from BaseSchema),